WCRP-CORDEX/data-request-table/README.md

 The cmor tables, however, are independent from a (domain) specific *data request* which can be only a subset of all datasets in the cmor tables and are supposed to provide some meta data on priorities.
 These tables are also available in more human-readable xlsx format in the `data-request` subfolder.

+### Adding a data request

+If you want to add a data request, please open an issue.
+You can start with an existing data request table, e.g., `data-request/dreq_main.csv`, modify it, and create a PR.
+If you are requesting a dataset that is not available in the cmor tables, please open an issue and provide appropriate meta data, especially about cell methods and frequencies.

 ## Introduction [^1]

 [^1]: from https://docs.google.com/document/d/1qX6tF26jPY1IYRVZQ00FLSU7AY4hZJoC.